Games with coworkers

 30 seconds at the carnival booth.
 Three lanes of rubber ducks.
 Three tries, best round wins.
 Hit streaks multiply.

-Office games should not need a calendar invite or a host.
-Halftime drops a daily game into the team's day, lets people play when they have a minute, and turns the result into a tiny shared moment the channel can react to.
+See game →Office games should not need a calendar invite or a host.
+Halftime drops a daily game into the team's day and turns the result into a small shared moment.

 - A new game opens for the team every workday in their timezone.